EmaanBashir/app-for-clinic-reception/README.md

 # Application for Clinic Reception
-A desktop application that generates and prints receipts and keeps record of patients in a clinic.
+A Windows desktop application for clinic reception that manages patient records, consultation details, and receipts.

-Coded in *Electron Forge*:
+The application allows reception staff to:

+- Log in using their reception credentials
+- Create new patient records
+- Search for existing patients using their MR number
+- Automatically populate existing patient information
+- Record consultations and consultation fees
+- Generate and print payment receipts
+- View patient consultation records
+- Filter consultation records by consultant and month
+- Display the total consultation fees for the selected month
+- Print the patient list

+## Technologies
+The application is built using:

+- Electron
+- Electron Forge
-- Html
+- HTML
 - CSS
+- JavaScript
 - Bootstrap
-- Javascript
 - MySQL

+The application uses Electron's preload and IPC mechanisms to communicate between the renderer and main processes.

+## Requirements
+For development you need:

+For development, you need:

+Node.js
+npm
+MySQL
+Git (optional, for version control)

+The application connects to a MySQL database named: eyemed_db

 ## How to run the Application
 - Download the code